 Easy Italian Beef Recipe can be made in a slow cooker, braised in the oven, and even simmered on the stovetop.
 All the spicy flavors you expect in a shredded beef sandwich.

 Our Italian Beef recipe gets all of its flavors from spices, pepperoncini are reserved as a condiment.
-There is no vinegar in a true Chicago Style Italian Beef.
-A Chicago Italian Beef does not have Italian dressing packets added to it either!
+There is no vinegar in a true Chicago Style nor does it have Italian dressing packets added to it either!